cupofjoakim/framer.placehold/readme.md

 ## Available styles
 ### simple
 "simple" is the simplest style - with a simple box with the dimensions in it.
-Provided by placehold.it.
+Provided by [placehold.it][placeholdit].

 ### pretty
-"pretty" takes images from every designers favorite placeholder source - unsplash.it.
+"pretty" takes images from every designers favorite placeholder source - [unsplash.it][unsplash].
 It's all very nice.
 This is also the default for module.placehold() if no style string is provided.

 ### cage
 "cage" sets all your images to be of one of our greatest actors, nicolas cage.
-Provided by placecage.com.
+Provided by [placecage.com][cage].

 ### crazy-cage
 A crazier version of "cage".
+Provided by [placecage.com][cage].

 ### murray
 Bill.
 I love you, and you should be in everything anyone makes.
-Placeholder server provided by fillmurray.com
+Placeholder server provided by [fillmurray.com][murray].

 ### starwars
-Star Wars imagery courtesy of 420placehold.it.
+Star Wars imagery courtesy of [420placehold.it][420].

 ### startrek
-Star Trek imagery curtesy of 420placehold.it.
+Star Trek imagery curtesy of [420placehold.it][420].
 R.I.P Leonard Nimoy.

 ### space
-Space imagery courtesy of 420placehold.it
+Space imagery courtesy of [420placehold.it][420].

 ### fatcats
 Images of fat cats.
-Courtesy of 420placehold.it
+Courtesy of [420placehold.it][420].

 ### familyphotos
 Awkward family photos, now in your framer prototypes.
-Courtesy of 420placehold.it
+Courtesy of [420placehold.it][420].

 ## Generous License, because this is like 15 lines of code.
 The MIT License (MIT)
 Copyright (c) 2015 Joakim Wimmerstedt

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights